akfish/fancy-scroller/README.md

 When scrolled, `transform: translateY(offset)` will be caculated and updated for `.wrapper` (for over-all scrolling) and `.section`s (for relative motion).
 Animations are done with `requesetAnimationFrame`.

-By default, Fancy scroller loads [style.less](/less/style.less), which contains bare-minimum style configurations for it to work.
-You can either do nothing and let it be loaded dynamically, or set `opts.loadDefaultScript` to `false`, and use `<link />` tag to include the stylesheet.
+By default, Fancy scroller uses [style.less](/less/style.less), which contains bare-minimum style configurations for it to work.
+You should include it in `<head>` tag.
 Normally you should not modify its content, nor overriding any position-related styles mentioned in that file.

 ## About